 The recoverable high-resolution information in S^h is limited by its spatial and temporal sampling rate (or discretization) of the space-time volume.
 These rates can be different in space and in time.
-Thus, for example, we can recover a sequence S^h of very high spatial resolution but low temporal resolution (e.g., see Fig. 3b), a sequence of very high-temporal resolution but low spatial resolution (e.g., see Fig. 3c), or a bit of both.
-These trade-offs in space-time resolutions and their visual effects will be discussed in more detail later in Section 6.1.
+Thus, for example, we can recover a sequence S^h of very high spatial resolution but low temporal resolution (e.g., see Fig. 3.b), a sequence of very high temporal resolution but low spatial resolution (e.g., see Fig. 3.c), or a bit of both.
+These tradeoffs in space-time resolutions and their visual effects will be discussed in more detail later in Sec.
+6.1.

-We next model the geometrical relations (Section 2.1) and photometric relations (Section 2.2) between the unknown high-resolution sequence S^h and the input low-resolution sequences $\{S_i^l\}{i=1}^n$.
+We next model the geometrical relations (Sec.
+2.1) and photometric relations (Sec.
+2.2) between the unknown high-resolution sequence S^h and the input low-resolution sequences $\{S_i^l\}{i=1}^n$.

-2.1 The Space-Time Coordinate Transformations
+2.1 The Space-time Coordinate Transformations

-In general, a space-time dynamic scene is captured by a 4D representation (x,y,z,t).
-For simplicity, in this paper, we deal with dynamic scenes which can be modeled by a 3D space-time volume (x,y,t) (see in Fig. 3a).
-This assumption is valid if one of the following conditions holds: 1) The scene is planar and the dynamic events occur within this plane or 2) the scene is a general dynamic 3D scene, but the distances between the recording video cameras are small relative to their distance from the scene.
+In general a space-time dynamic scene is captured by a 4D representation (x, y, z, t).
+For simplicity, in this paper we deal with dynamic scenes which can be modelled by a 3D space-time volume (x, y, t) (see in Fig. 3.a).
+This assumption is valid if one of the following conditions holds: (i) the scene is planar and the dynamic events occur within this plane, or (ii) the scene is a general dynamic 3D scene, but the distances between the recording video cameras are small relative to their distance from the scene.
 (When the camera centers are very close to each other, there is no relative 3D parallax.)
-Under those conditions, the dynamic scene can be modeled by a 3D space-time representation.
+Under those conditions the dynamic scene can be modelled by a 3D space-time representation.
 Note that the cameras need not have the same viewing angles or zooms.

-Without loss of generality, let S_1^l (one of the input lowresolution sequences) be a "reference" sequence.
-We define the coordinate system of the continuous space-time volume S (the unknown dynamic scene we wish to reconstruct) so that its x, y, t axes are parallel to those of the reference sequence S_1^l .
-S^h is a discretization of S with a higher sampling rate than that of S_1^l (see Fig. 3b).
-Thus, we can model the transformation T_1 from the space-time coordinate system of S_1^l to the space-time coordinate system of S_1^h by a scaling transformation (the scaling can be different in time and in space).
-Let $T{i\rightarrow 1}$ denote the space-time coordinate transformation from the ith low resolution sequence S_i^l to the reference sequence S_1^l (see below).
-Then, the space-time coordinate transformation of each lowresolution sequence S_i^l is related to that of the highresolution sequence S^h by $T_i = T_1 \cdot T{i \to 1}$.
+W.l.o.g., let S_1^l (one of the input low-resolution sequences) be a "reference" sequence.
+We define the coordinate system of the continuous space-time volume S (the unknown dynamic scene we wish to reconstruct), so that its x, y, t axes are parallel to those of the reference sequence S_1^l .
+S^h is a discretization of S with a higher sampling rate than that of S_1^l (see Fig. 3.b).
+Thus, we can model the transformation T_1 from the space-time coordinate system of S_1^l to the space-time coordinate system of S^h by a scaling transformation (the scaling can be different in time and in space).
+Let $T{i\to 1}$ denote the space-time coordinate transformation from the i-th low resolution sequence S_i^l to the reference sequence S_1^l (see below).
+Then the space-time coordinate transformation of each low-resolution sequence S_i^l is related to that of the high-resolution sequence S^h by $T_i = T_1 \cdot T{i\to 1}$.